RotherOSS/otobo-docker/README.md

 For running OTOBO under HTTP altogether five docker containers are started.
 For HTTPS yet another container for nginx as a webproxy is started.
-These containers are managed via Docker compose.
+These containers are managed via Docker Compose.
-The user can control the setup via the file _.env_.
+The user can control the workings of Docker Compose via the file _.env_.

-## Overview over the containers
+## Overview over the Docker containers

 * Container otobo_web_1